adamcornforth/behavioural-activation/docs/prompt_plan.md

 ### Chunk B: Calendar UI

 1. **Install or Integrate Calendar Library (If Using One)**
-    - Step 1B: Evaluate libraries (e.g., FullCalendar, React Big Calendar, or a custom approach).
+    - Step 1B: Evaluate libraries (e.g., FullCalendar, Vue Calendar, or a custom approach).

 2. **Render Basic Calendar Structure**
     - Step 2B: Show a weekly view with days/hours.